Shikarinzikato/a-ha-fandom/README.md

 ### Requirements

-A static responsive website that allows me to demonstrate my learnings so far, which contains some basic functionality combined with semantic code.
+A static responsive website that allows me to demonstrate my learnings so far, which contains some basic functionality combined with high-focus on the use of semantic coding style to enhance accessibility, i.e., use of sections, articles, limiting/reducing the use of non descriptive elements like divs.

 The development process has been well documented, by regular and concise commits via GitHub.
+(Maybe 1 or 2 larger commits..)

 Used Languages: HTML, CSS